 Chapter 2.
-Core content for understanding universal Section A. Introduction to public policy and its association with budgets in relation to universal health coverage
+Core content for understanding universal Section A. Introduction to public policy health coverage and public budgets for health and its association with budgets in relation to universal health coverage

 Tool: WHO handbook for strategizing health in the 21st century for designing public policies for universal health coverage